Ripley Valley State Secondary College

 Year 7, Year 8 and Year 9

-For those families who are paying the Student Resource Scheme (SRS) in instalments, the 2nd instalment ($230) is due on Friday the 16th of May.
+For those families who are paying the Student Resource Scheme (SRS) in instalments, the 2nd instalment ($230) is now overdue.

 The remaining payment due date is: